nya1/rest-api-boilerplate/README.md

   * Automatically reloads the server if a file changes while developing
   * Flexibile logging with winston

+The goal of this project is to provide a simple, easy to use base to build new rest apis.

 ## Configuration

 By default [TOML](https://github.com/toml-lang/toml#example) is used and the configuration is located here: [`config/NODE_ENV.toml`](config/development.toml)